Talking with Your Doctor

 After a Diagnosis

-- What will be done during the operation?
+- What will be the long-term effects on my life?

 Seeing a Specialist